julemai/MVA/README.md

-# MVA

-Model Variable Augmentation (MVA) for Diagnostic Assessment of Sensitivity Analysis Results <br>
+# Model Variable Augmentation (MVA) for Diagnostic Assessment of Sensitivity Analysis Results
 *by Juliane Mai and Bryan A Tolson (University of Waterloo, Canada)*

 ## Abstract